A chance for you to work on your dialogue chops and win free prizes!

-NOTE: My Story Summaries: From Logline to Beat Sheet course begins Monday, January 30.
-If you have done all 10 exercises and provided 10 feedback posts by that date, you are eligible to take the class for free.
+NOTE: My Pixar and the Craft of Storytelling course begins Monday, January 16.
+If you have done all 10 exercises and provided 10 feedback posts by January 15, you are eligible to take that class for free.

 Finally if you have a suggestion for a dialogue-writing prompt, please post as a RESPONSE or email me.

 To see all of the 2015 Dialogue Writing Exercise prompts, go here.